coyote333666/meta_doc/README.md

 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/` to use the built-in PHP web server or [configure a web server][6] like Nginx or Apache to run the application.

+The username and password of the admin account are admin/admin.

 [1]: https://symfony.com/doc/current/setup.html
 [2]: https://symfony.com/doc/current/the-fast-track/en/index.html